This section is designed to give you some answers to the questions economics students frequently ask.

 We understand that you will learn a lot of theory as an economics student and you may find yourself asking how it applies to the real world.
-Why not take a look at our blog which discusses current economic goings on across the globe, and start to think about which basic economic principles might be at work here!
-It is also worth looking at other popular blogs, such as those by economists Paul Krugman, Roger Farmer, Diane Coyle and Tim Harford.
+Blogs and news stories can help, if you think about which basic economic principles might be at work!
+Popular economics blogs include those by economists Paul Krugman, Roger Farmer, Diane Coyle and Tim Harford.
 You may also find it useful to look at our Student Essay Competition responses from 2010 which answered: How is your economics degree preparing you for life?

 4) What else can I do with an economics degree, if I don’t become an economist?

 Many things!
 Our careers cloud identifies a number of careers you can pursue with an economics degree, but the possibilities are endless!
 What is important is to see how all of the skills you learn as an economics graduate can be applied to numerous career paths.
 Employers in all industries are very keen to find individuals with the ability to analyse and interpret quantitative data and the ability to work effectively with others- just some of the skills you gain from studying economics.